valu-digital/wp-testing-tools/README.md

 This way the Docker enviroment is upgradeable.
 Just copy the latest version from this repository when you want to update to the latest version.

-The docker directory exposes two scripts for working with the enviroment:
+The docker directory exposes a `run` script for working with the enviroment:

-- `./docker/compose.sh`: This is a small wrapper over `docker-compose` which used to starts the Docker enviroment.
+- `./docker/run compose`: This is a small wrapper over `docker-compose` which used to starts the Docker enviroment.
-- `./docker/shell.sh`: Once the environment is setup you can use this script to enter the testing shell to run `codecept` commands
+- `./docker/run shell`: Once the environment is setup you can use this script to enter the testing shell to run `codecept` commands
+- `./docker/run update`: When you update the `valu/wp-testing-tools` composer
+  package this command can be used to update the Docker environment.

 The plugin directory will be mounted to `/app` so you can make changes from the host and they are visible immediately to the container.